britram/rains-prototype/draft-trammell-rains-protocol.md

 - A method for clients to discover local oracles needs to be specified.
 - Reverse DNS must be added.
-Instead of in-addr.arpa., the RAINS facility should treat reverse lookups as first-order, with subject-address instead of subject-name in assertions and queries.
+Instead of in-addr.arpa., the RAINS facility should treat reverse lookups as first-order, with subject-addr instead of subject-name in assertions and queries.
 - Consider making negative answers less expensive by allowing a hash of a shard with a negative answer proof to be sent back, and checked with a "no